superduper-io/superduper/docs/content/docs/intro.md

 ## What is SuperDuperDB?

-SuperDuperDB is a Python package providing tools for developers to apply AI and machine learning in their already deployed datastore, and simultaneously to set-up a scalable, open-source and auditable environment to do this.
+SuperDuperDB is a Python package which provides tools for developers to apply AI and machine learning in their already deployed datastore, and simultaneously to set-up a scalable, open-source and auditable environment to do this.

 ![](/img/SuperDuperDB_diagram.svg)